 Best (less expensive) meat-in-gravy cat food

 There’s nothing wrong with saving money on cat food as long as you’re picking a food that’s nutritionally sound.
+The sale price of this Fancy Feast option is $24 for 30 tins, which is significantly cheaper than the Weruva above, though note that the cans are smaller.
 “A lot of people will say Fancy Feast is kind of the McDonald’s for cats, but it’s actually not the case,” says Berg.
 “Plenty of the Fancy Feast are actually quite high in protein and very low in carbohydrates.”
 This variety pack of protein-rich, meat-in-gravy flavors checks all her boxes and would be a good option for cats who like to mix up their meals.

 Best shredded cat food

 Life stage: Adult | Nutritional breakdown: Very high protein, low fat, very low carb | Wet food or dry food: Wet, shredded | Approximate cost per ounce: $0.68

 If you browse Pierson’s chart, you’ll see Tiki Cat offers many options that are high in protein and low in carbs, and Lauten likes the brand’s wet and dry foods.
 Lots of Tiki Cat food is fish-flavored, which is extremely attractive to cats because of its salty taste, but some vets, including Berg, actually discourage feeding cats fish because fish-flavored cat food has been linked to hyperthyroidism.
 Your vet can help you decide whether or not you should limit fish in your cat’s diet.
 This variety features shredded chicken and should appeal to cats who like their food a little chunkier.

 Life stage: Adult | Nutritional breakdown: Very high protein, low fat, low carb | Wet food or dry food: Wet, shredded | Approximate cost per ounce: $0.57